Catania

 City Introduction

-The Sicilian metropolis of Catania is located at the foot of the great volcano Etna.
+Catania is a Sicilian metropolis with a location at the foot of the great volcano Etna.
 The geography and geology has characterized parts of the history of the city and region, as it has changed the cityscape.
 Many buildings in Catania has been constructed in the volcanic black lava from Etna over time.

 Geological events have repeatedly left its physical and devastating imprint on Catania, which has had to be rebuilt several times.
 Today’s Catania is thus the result of a tremendous amount of new construction after the earthquake that laid the city and area on gravel on January 11, 1693.